t-bltg/t-bltg/README.md

 ⚕️ I’m currently studying medicine !

-🚧 I was previously ang engineer in electronics, and I also hold a PhD in applied maths for fluid mechanics.
+🚧 I was previously an engineer in electronics, and I also hold a PhD in applied maths for fluid mechanics.

 <div class="row">
   I work with these languages:&nbsp;